St.Thomas School, Thiruvananthapuram: Controversy

-Two students of opposite sex were expelled from St Thomas Central school on charge of hugging each other in school premises.
+In 2017, two students of opposite sex were expelled from St Thomas Central school on charge of hugging each other in school premises.
 Additionally, private Instagram accounts of the students were accessed to provide additional 'evidence' against students.
 These personal pictures of the two teenagers were described by the school as "indecent, scandalous, highly objectionable lascivious material which appeals to prurient interest."
 Student's parents approached the Childs Rights Commission and Kerala High Court to move against school's action.
 The Kerala High Court deemed the action of the school management to be legal and rejected an interim order from the Child Rights Commission that suggested the students be allowed to attend classes.
-School's stand is that students of opposite sex are not allowed to hug or shake each other's hands to congratulate each other and any such behavior is an act of indiscipline.
+The school's stand was that students of opposite sex are not allowed to hug or shake each other's hands to congratulate each other and any such behavior is an act of indiscipline.